Ionizing radiation: Directly ionizing radiation

 Alpha (α) radiation consists of a fast-moving helium-4 (^{4}He) nucleus and is stopped by a sheet of paper.
 Beta (β) radiation, consisting of electrons, is halted by an aluminium plate.
 Gamma (γ) radiation, consisting of energetic photons, is eventually absorbed as it penetrates a dense material.
 Neutron (n) radiation consists of free neutrons that are blocked by light elements, like hydrogen, which slow and/or capture them.
 Not shown: galactic cosmic rays that consist of energetic charged nuclei such as protons, helium nuclei, and high-charged nuclei called HZE ions.

 Cloud chambers are used to visualize ionizing radiation.
-This image show the tracks of particles, which ionize saturated air and leave a trail of water vapour.
+This image shows the tracks of particles, which ionize saturated air and leave a trail of water vapour.

 Ionizing radiation may be grouped as directly or indirectly ionizing.

 Any charged particle with mass can ionize atoms directly by fundamental interaction through the Coulomb force if it has enough kinetic energy.
 Such particles include atomic nuclei, electrons, muons, charged pions, protons, and energetic charged nuclei stripped of their electrons.
 When moving at relativistic speeds (near the speed of light, c) these particles have enough kinetic energy to be ionizing, but there is considerable speed variation.
 For example, a typical alpha particle moves at about 5% of c, but an electron with 33 eV (just enough to ionize) moves at about 1% of c.

 Two of the first types of directly ionizing radiation to be discovered are alpha particles which are helium nuclei ejected from the nucleus of an atom during radioactive decay, and energetic electrons, which are called beta particles.

 Natural cosmic rays are made up primarily of relativistic protons but also include heavier atomic nuclei like helium ions and HZE ions.
 In the atmosphere such particles are often stopped by air molecules, and this produces short-lived charged pions, which soon decay to muons, a primary type of cosmic ray radiation that reaches the surface of the earth.
 Pions can also be produced in large amounts in particle accelerators.